cjns/Kartilo/README.md

 >'What value does it provide?'

 It has been suggested that making notes and [other passive methods](https://www.bbc.co.uk/news/health-22565912) of studying do not help you learn.
 It is more effective to engage in [active learning](https://www.cambridge.org/us/education/blog/2019/06/25/what-active-learning-and-what-are-benefits/), which engages the brain.
-Therefore, Kartilo is convenient way to test yourself on JavaScript rather than make hand made flash cards or questions.
+Therefore, Kartilo is a convenient way to test yourself on JavaScript rather than make hand made flash cards or questions.

 ### Target Audience
 Students or anyone interested in learning/being quizzed on JavaScript.